What Is A Dry Mount Photo Album?

 Find an album with a reasonable PAGE THICKNESS.
 Pages don't need to be stiff or super chunky, but they do need to be thick enough to support the weight of the photos so they don't collapse on themselves when they are loaded with photos.

 Another important feature is to have SPACING between the album pages, which will accommodate the extra thickness once photographs have been mounted, thereby avoiding the risk of flaring.
 Beware of an empty photo album which sits flat, as it probably doesn't have spacing, and will not work properly once filled with photos.

 Better-quality post-bound albums will also have HINGED OR SCORED PAGES to allow the pages to turn easily and lie flat when the album is open.

 The album shown in Image 1 below does not have hinged or scored pages, so the pages bend organically with gravity.
 This can be compensated for by creasing the page by hand so it lays flatter.
 The lack of spacing in the spine is of greater concern, as the album will flare wider away from the spine when filled with photos.

 The album shown in Image 2 below has adequete hinging and spacing, so the pages lay flat, and the album will not flare when filled with photos.
 It has no interleaving, so photos have been mounted on one side only.

 Photo albums aren't meant to be consumable items which fall apart after two years.
 They are meant to last.
 To protect their photos.
 And to become treasured heirlooms.
-This doesn't mean they have to be expensive, either.
+This doesn't necessarily mean they have to be expensive.
 We've got a great selection of dry mount photo albums which are reasonably priced and meet all the requirements of a good photo album.

 text and images © 2021 The Photo Album Shop